 The Gold Standard for the Medical Services Profession

 Go for gold and demonstrate your expertise and prowess as a gatekeeper of patient safety.
-NAMSS certifications are the only NCCA accredited certifications for the medical services profession.
+NCCA accredited since May 6, 2008, NAMSS certifications are the only accredited credentials for the medical services profession.

 Certified Provider Credentialing Specialist (CPCS®)